learn-co-students/ruby-posting-requests-v-000/README.md

   1. Understand what POST params are
   2. Send POST requests with params via Postman and Faraday
-  3. Understand the difference betwene POST params and JSON in the body
+  3. Understand the difference between POST params and JSON in the body

 ## Lesson